Skip to main content

 # Maximum performance configuration

-# 1. Set performance governor
+# 1. Set performance governor -- always run at max frequency

 cpupower frequency-set -g performance

-# 2. Disable turbo (for consistent performance)
+# 2. Disable turbo (for CONSISTENT performance)

 echo 1 > /sys/devices/system/cpu/intel_pstate/no_turbo

-# 3. Disable deep C-states
+# 3. Disable deep C-states -- avoid wake-up latency and cache cold effects

 for state in /sys/devices/system/cpu/cpu*/cpuidle/state[2-9]; do